 Why Does Annual Rate of Return Matter For Investing in Stocks?

 This is not an abstract calculation.
 This is your money.
-This is the money you're setting aside for an education, for retirement, for buying a house, or for whatever purpose you decide.
+You've set it aside for education, retirement, buying a house, or whatever purpose you decide.
 That money is leverage; it buys you freedom.

 After you choose your investing goals, you will have a target in mind.
 You know how much money and time you have to invest.
 You know the finish line.
 You have enough information to calculate what gets you from here to there.
 The magic of time and compounding interest will help, if you understand it.

-The goal of value investing is to find good opportunities.
+Value investing helps you find good opportunities.
 The best way to make money in the stock market is to buy good stock investments at great prices and sell later for more than you paid.
 Figuring out the right price for a stock requires you to know how much you want to earn when you sell it.

 How do you calculate that 10%?
 That's a good question.

-Prices tend to rise over time, as you've noticed.
+Prices tend to rise over time.
 Maybe you have a cable bill that keeps going up, or you remember when milk cost less than $2 per gallon.
-There are many economic reasons why prices rise gradually over time, but in short, this is a normal economic phenomenon.
+There are many economic reasons why prices rise gradually over time, but this is a normal economic phenomenon.

 Inflation is the means by which, over time, a dollar will be worth a little bit less every year.
-As a rule of thumb, inflation has traditionally been about 3% a year—much less so since the 2008 financial crisis, but it's a good rule anyhow.
+As a rule of thumb, inflation has traditionally been about 2% or 3% a year—much less so since the 2008 financial crisis, but it's a good rule of thumb.

-This has tremendous implications for your investments.
-You must understand this.
+You must understand the implications for your investments..
 If you're saving for retirement in 20 or 30 years, inflation will work against you.
 A million dollars is a lot of money, but it won't buy as much in 20 or 30 years as it will today.
 (It would have bought a lot more 20 or 30 years ago too.)

-If an investment earns you less than the rate of inflation every year, your investment is costing you money.
-(Technically, it's losing you buying power, but the difference is subtle and irrelevant to this example.)
-Thus any investment that earns you money over the long term must make at least 3% a year just to break even.
-If you're looking for the best return on investment, you have to account for that 3% one way or another.
+If an investment earns you less than the rate of inflation every year, your investment is losing you money—it's losing you buying power.
+For example, if you need $1000 a month to pay your expenses now and you think those expenses will rise to $1200 when you retire, you'll need to make $1200 a month to pay your bills.
+Assuming inflation is between 2 and 3% annually, any investment that earns you money over the long term must make at least 3% a year just to break even.
 A good annual return on stocks beats inflation and taxes and builds real wealth for you.

 The broad implication is similar to inflation, however.
-If you want to calculate your effective rate of return, remember to factor in taxes.
-If, for example, you are is subject to US capital gains taxes, figure that you'll pay 15% taxes on the profit of any investment you sell (if you hold it for at least a year).
+To calculate your effective rate of return—how your invested money is actually growing—you must factor in taxes.
+If, for example, you are subject to US capital gains taxes, figure that you'll pay 15% taxes on the profit of any investment you sell (if you hold it for at least a year).
 The resulting amount is your effective profit.

-There are ways to delay taxes (invest pre-tax income in something like an employer-sponsored 401(k) or an SEP, in the theory that your marginal tax rate will be lower in the future than it is now) or avoid taxes (invest post-tax income in a Roth IRA and avoid paying any taxes on gains in the future), but the government will eventually get its due.
+You can delay taxes (invest pre-tax income in something like an employer-sponsored 401(k) or a SEP, in the theory that your marginal tax rate will be lower in the future than it is now) or avoid taxes (invest post-tax income in a Roth IRA and avoid paying any taxes on gains in the future), but the government will eventually get its due.
 Plan for it.

 Your target rate of return determines which opportunities make sense for you—if you can't buy a stock at the right price, move on and find something better.
 Assume that the S&P 500 has given an 8-10% annual return amortized over time over the past 50 or 60 years, you're looking for an investment which will beat that.
 10% is your goal, but you can do better.
 How about 12%, after taxes and inflation?
 (A high rate of return, of course, will beat that, but you'll have to work for it.)